MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
 (For information on the Session Length setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)

-### Step 4 - Configure the custom bot

-A custom bot that triggers a survey bot must close the dialog with [Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog), **not** [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation).
-This is because Close Dialog allows a post-conversation survey to be triggered, but Close Conversation does not.

-If applicable, update the custom bot to use Close Dialog.

 ### Deploying the survey bot